1dv024/exercise-bank-accounts/solution/README.md

                 if (value < 0)
                 {
                     throw new ApplicationException(
-                        "The balance can not be set to a amount less than 0.");
+                        "The balance can not be set to an amount less than 0.");
                 }
                 _balance = value;
             }